Why Pothos Is Considered a Sacred and Symbolic Plant in So Many Cultures

 It was moved to the Rhaphidophora genus in the 1960s and had a brief period as Epipremnum pinnatum before its characteristics were found to be deserving of its own species.

-The Meaning, Symbolism, and Cultural Significance of Pothos Plants
+The Meaning and Symbolism of Pothos Plants

 Good Luck